minershive/hiveon-kb/hiveon-asic-firmware/T9+/t9installation.md

 You’re done, now you can configure your ASIC using the auto tuner.

-For more details regarding other ASIC installation options, please refer to this <a href="https://github.com/minershive/hiveos-asic">GitHub page</a>.
+*For more details regarding other ASIC installation options, please refer to this <a href="https://github.com/minershive/hiveos-asic">GitHub page</a>.*

 ## Hive OS web UI auto tuner configuration
 Once your ASICs were successfully flashed, you can then set our pre-created auto tuning profiles.
 There you can choose the Profile that suits your needs best.
 A small disclaimer first: **We don’t recommend choosing Manual mode unless you have sufficient skills in manually fine tuning an ASIC.** We won’t be covering the manual procedure as this profile is too difficult to explain in a short comprehensive form.

 **Attention!
 In order to use most of these options, you need to have a custom power supply connected to your ASIC.
 The factory PSU is not powerful enough to handle the load and your ASIC will turn off.**

-In the **Worker** tab, select the workers you want to run the auto tuning script on.
+In the **Workers** tab, select the workers you want to run the auto tuning script on.

 <img src="https://miro.medium.com/max/1590/0*VaoCeqoiLP3rbK8k">